sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/geometry/polytope_tikz.rst

 and Sage can deal easily with 3-dimensional polytopes.
 Finally sagetex makes everything work together nicely between Sage, TikZ and LaTeX.
 Since version 6.3 of Sage, there is a function for (projection of) polytopes to output a TikZ picture of the polytope.
-Since Version 9.7 of SageMath, the tikz output can be a ``TikzPicture`` object from the sage module ``sage.misc.latex_standalone``.
+Since version 9.7 of SageMath, the tikz output can be a ``TikzPicture`` object from the sage module ``sage.misc.latex_standalone``.
 This short tutorial shows how it all works.

 Instructions